-Dramatic and abrupt declines in northern leopard frog (Lithobates pipiens) populations starting in the late 1970s have resulted in extirpation of this species from parts of its historic range in western North America.
+Dramatic and abrupt declines in northern leopard frog populations starting in the late 1970s resulted in extirpation of this species from large portions of its historic range in western North America.
 This includes much of the Waterton Biosphere Reserve (WBR) where the frog was historically present along major rivers and tributaries, lakes, springs, and irrigation reservoirs.

-As part of the Species at Risk Action Plan for Waterton Biosphere Reserve 2015-2018 the WBR has embarked on a project to support northern leopard frog conservation in the area and we invite YOU to be a part of it !
+As part of the Species at Risk Action Plan for Waterton Biosphere Reserve 2015-2018 the WBR embarked on a project in 2017 to support northern leopard frog conservation in the area.

-Waterton Lakes National Park is working toward establishing a self-sustaining northern leopard frog population and frogs have been successfully reintroduced to Beauvais Lake Provincial Park and Magrath in recent years.
-The WBR Project aims to create public awareness on the importance of northern leopard frogs in our ecosystem and to create opportunities for WBR residents to help improve their status in our area.
+Waterton Lakes National Park is working toward establishing a self-sustaining northern leopard frog population and frogs have been successfully reintroduced to Beauvais Lake Provincial Park and Magrath in recent decades.
+The WBR’s Northern Leopard Frog Project has raised public awareness on the importance of northern leopard frogs in our ecosystem and provided opportunities for WBR residents to help improve their status in our area.

-We are soliciting local knowledge about past and present northern leopard frog occurrences, identifying possible locations for habitat improvement or future reintroductions, and leveraging interest into opportunities to educate on other amphibian species at risk, associated wetland habitats, and their stewardship in the WBR.
+From 2017-2019, we solicited local knowledge about past and present northern leopard frog occurrences, identified possible locations for habitat improvement or future reintroductions, completed visual and environmental DNA (eDNA) surveys (testing for certain species’ DNA in water samples) at several wetlands on private lands within the WBR, and leveraged interest into opportunities to educate on other amphibian species at risk, associated wetland habitats, and their stewardship in the WBR.

 Frogs are important for many reasons: